Overview

 JPXWatch is designed to provide accurate, sourced information about airport operations.
 The following guidance is for anyone who may cite this data in formal settings — town board meetings, press inquiries, regulatory submissions.

-• [X]% of all operations were helicopters, with an estimated average noise level of [Y] dB(A).
+- [X]% of all operations were helicopters, with an estimated average noise level of [Y] dB.

-• Estimated noise levels are derived from manufacturer certification data at 1,000 ft reference distance.
-Actual ground-level noise may be higher.
+- Estimated noise levels are derived from manufacturer certification data at 1,000 ft reference distance.
+Actual ground-level noise may be higher or lower depending on aircraft power setting, altitude, weather, terrain, surface reflection, shielding, and listener location.

-• The Compliance Score and grades are community transparency metrics defined by this project, not FAA regulatory standards.
+- The grades are community transparency metrics defined by this project, not FAA regulatory standards.

 Get in Touch